 Chief Justice Warren E. Burger used the term "benevolent neutrality" in Walz v.
 Tax Commission (1970) in upholding a property tax exemption that had been extended to non-profit groups, including churches.
 The notion that the government can exercise “benevolent neutrality” toward religion attempts to combine the idea of neutrality and accommodationism.
-(Photo of church in Boston, Massachusetts, CC by 3.0)
+(Photo of Park Street Church in Boston, via Wikimedia Commons, CC BY-SA 3.0)

 One of the challenges of interpreting the two religion clauses of the First Amendment — the free exercise clause and the establishment clause — is ensuring that they complement, not contradict, one another.

 Justices try to ensure that the First Amendment religion clauses work together

 Justices and scholars have formulated a variety of standards with this objective in mind.
 Many have called for neutrality, or nonpreferentialism, in the state’s dealings with religion.
 This standard is, in part, reflected in the endorsement test advocated by Justice Sandra Day O’Connor to ensure that government actions do not treat believers or unbelievers as outsiders.

 Benevolent neutrality combines neutrality and accommodationaism